 Wikipedia has a short article on clouds that might be helpful here.

-Just got back from the Photography Workshop in Arizona and Utah.
-Had a great time getting to know Alain and Natalie, and some very good sites that I hope to return to many times.
+Just got back from a Photography Workshop in Arizona and Utah.
 For me this trip was a real test for my Nikon D3 and lenses.
 I wasn’t sure how well they would do for this kind of Landscape, shooting at f16, with tripod and remote shutter release.
 I say this because the prevailing belief seems to be that you need Medium Format to do justice to a great Landscape.
 I’m sure that 40 Megapixels makes a difference, especially when printing at very large sizes.
-However, the image below prints beautifully at 12×18, and can easily go much larger.
+However, the image below prints beautifully at 12×18, and can easily go larger.
 If Art is the goal, and not just sharpness for sharpness sake, the D3 at 12 Megapixels did just fine with the right lens, f-stop, and Mirror-up. :^}

 Technical Details: Nikon D3, Nikon 24-70mm f/2.8, 1/30 sec, ISO 200 @f16